 A graphic representation of the interim containment system equipment utilized in a "cap and flow" scenario.
 "Cap and flow" is used when it is necessary to flow a well.
 In this situation, the system redirects the flow of fluids through flexible pipes and risers to surface vessels for processing.

-A graphic representation of the expanded containment system, which began delivery in 2013 and is expected to be available in 2014.
-The expanded system design includes use of modular capture vessels, modified tankers, existing drill ships and/or extended well-test vessels.
+A graphic representation of the expanded containment system, which began delivery in 2013 and is expected to be available in the coming months.
+The expanded system design includes use of two Modular Capture Vessels (MCVs) and a new capping stack called the Subsea Containment Assembly (SCA).

 Download the slides of the operation of the MWCC Interim Containment System.